-Defining moments are an interesting thing.
-There are the moments that cause you to shift perspectives or courses without realizing it.
-These are the moments that years later you look back upon, with gratitude, and realize that if it had not been for that moment you wouldn’t be where you are right now.
+Defining moments are instances that cause you to shift perspectives or courses without realizing it.
+These are the moments that you look back upon years later with gratitude and acknowledge that you would not be where you are right now if it had not been for that moment.
 I find that they are generally a collection of moments that have steered you down a particular path.

-Then there are the moments that come blazing down the road at you.
-The moments you see coming and instinctively you want to duck and take cover.
-The moments that quite frankly come up and slap you in the face and make you take a hard look at yourself which ultimately prompts a willing change.
-I find these moments come when you’ve had your head stuck in the mud and refuse to take it out, even though your ability to breathe has been compromised and is only getting worse.
+Then there are the moments that come blazing down the road at you—the moments you see coming, and instinctively you want to duck and take cover.
+The moments that quite frankly come up and hit you with such a force that it makes you take a hard look at yourself, ultimately prompting a willing change.
+I find these moments come when you’ve had your head stuck in the mud and refused to take it out, even though your ability to breathe has been compromised and is only getting worse.

-This is about one of those moments.
-The slap you in the face moments.
-7 years ago I was told, “I don’t think you are a big enough bitch for this job.
-I need the employees to hate, fear, and loathe you.”
-I was on interview for a high positioned job with a prestigious company.
-It was the type of job, salary, and company society praises.
-The type of job that logically makes sense.
-It was the type of job that many people dream of.
-However, it left me with a sick feeling in my stomach and only one question; do I want to be in a field where I am asked to be a bitch?
+The following is about one of those moments.
+In 2009, I was told, “I need the employees to hate, fear, and loathe you, and I don’t think you can be that person.”
+I was on an interview for a high positioned job with a prestigious company.
+The type of job, salary, and company society praises and logically makes sense.
+It was the type of job that many people dream of obtaining.
+However, it left me with a sick feeling in my stomach and only one question; do I want to be in a field where this is the requirement?

 I choose to make a change, a big one.
-Now you may be thinking this is the point where I tell you I chose to be a yoga teacher, my life is wonderful, and you should quite your job and pursue your dream.
-Well I’m not because that’s not what happened.
-Sure on the outside it may appear that way.
+Now you may be thinking, this is the point where I tell you I decided to be a yoga teacher, my life is lovely, and you should quit your job and pursue your dream.
+Well, I’m not because that’s not what happened.
+Sure on the outside, it may appear that way.
 Instagram and all the pretty pictures help paint that picture.
-I am a yoga teacher and I do love my life.
+I am a yoga teacher, and I do love my life.
 But what I chose that day was Me.
 I did not start chasing down a dream.
-I did not rebel and do a 180.
-I simply made a choice, followed by a series of choices, all relating to what mattered to me.
+I did not rebel or do a 180.
+I made a choice, followed by a series of choices, all relating to what mattered to me.

-This blog came about when I looked back and realized I had been telling a story of signs and fate on that so called “slapped in the face” moment day.
-It was easier to tell that way because it allowed me to have a false sense of security.
-It allowed me to believe that the decision wasn’t mine and if it didn’t work out I could have something to blame.
-Then I realized I was making a choice to disempower myself.
-I was taking away acknowledgement of a big choice I made and all the subsequent choices that followed.
+This article came about when I looked back and realized I had been telling a story of signs and fate on that so-called defining moment day.
+It was easier to share that story because it gave me a false sense of security.
+It allowed me to believe that the decision was not mine, and if it did not work out, I could have something to blame.
+Then I realized I was choosing to disempower myself.
+I was taking away acknowledgment of a substantial choice I made and all the following subsequent decisions.
 I was not allowing myself to stand tall in what I created.
-Sure, this choice was followed by mostly positive situations.
-But when I did the same for the not so positive situations, guess what?
-I still feel empowered then too because I realize I have the ability at any time to change anything.
+Sure, this choice followed primarily favorable situations.
+But, when I do the same for the not-so-positive scenarios, I still feel empowered because I realize I have the ability at any time to change anything.
 All I have to do is make a choice.

-So, step out from behind the curtain.
-Stand tall in the choices you make, good or bad.
+So, let go of the storytelling that disempowers you.
+Instead, stand tall in all of your choices, good or bad.
 Because at the end of the day, no matter where you find yourself, YOU have the power to make any choice you want and do something about anything.